 A practically free method to increase your SEO is consistent blogging.
-The more often you blog the more often Google sees a refresh on your website and is willing to push up new content.
-I always try to recommend blogging at least once or twice a month if you can, and if you have more time then blogging weekly can truly be a gamechanger.
+The more often you blog the more often Google sees a refresh on your website and is willing to push it up.
+I always try to recommend blogging at least once or twice a month.
 That said, the way you write your blog does factor into building your SEO, so let's dive into ways you can improve your ranking.

 Create a Google MyBusiness account to check blog rankings

-First things first you need a Google MyBusiness account.
-This is a free account that showcases your business online PLUS it sends you monthly updates on your rankings, and views for your entire website as well as individual blog posts.
+This is a free account that showcases your business online and sends you monthly updates on your rankings, including which pages and blog posts are most attractive.

-What I love about this service is I get to know which posts are doing well.
-To my surprise, something I wrote last year is still bringing in an audience so I know content like that is where I want to draw my attention.
+To my surprise, something I wrote last year is still bringing in an audience so now I can focus my attention on more content like that.

 Use Headings (blog titles) to your advantage

-You'll often hear SEO experts talk about "Google's Web Crawlers."
+You'll often hear SEO experts speak about "Google's Web Crawlers."
 These crawlers skim through your blog post and push your content based on search queries.
 This is why it's important to have keywords that build your brand/blog in the headline.
 However, it doesn't stop there.
-These crawlers will not only skim through your title but also your subtitles, so be sure that keywords are used throughout your post.
+These crawlers will also check your subtitles so use your keywords throughout

 Add alt-text to images